 Candles mark special occasions and create a special atmosphere.
 They also bring fire into your home.
 So treat them carefully.

 The Do’s and Don’ts

-Double-check they’re out.
-Candles that have been put out can go on smouldering and start a fire.
+- Double-check they’re out.
+Candles that have been put out can go on smoldering and start a fire.
 Make sure they’re completely out.

 To a lot of us who have been enchanted by the light of a flickering candle, there is nothing that can replace it.
 It is practically expected for a nice dinner, and woe to the quality restaurant or café that does not have that tiny pinpoint of light on the table for a couple celebrating!